Train Fever: Successors

 On 11 April 2016, Urban Games announced Transport Fever as a successor to Train Fever, described as a "next generation transport simulation game coming to PC on the 8 November 2016.
 Players build up a thriving transport company and create complex rail-road-water-air networks.
 In addition to the genre-typical endless game mode, two historical campaigns offer real world challenges from more than 150 years of transportation history".
 A video trailer for Transport Fever was also released on the same day.

 Transport Fever was released on 8 November 2016.
 It is based on the same engine and has new transport types, larger map sizes and better gameplay.

 A sequel to Transport Fever, titled Transport Fever 2, was announced on 24 April 2019 and released on 11 December 2019.
 The game features many new simulation elements, such as creating a procedurally-generated map at the user's discretion, the introduction of Asian transport vehicles including the 0 Series Shinkansen, and a brand new noise pollution element, the idea of which is that the population reduces with greater noise pollution, meaning the purchase of quieter vehicles is favourable.
+Console support was introduced in the course of game patching.Transport Fever 3 was announced on 21 May 2025, with a planned release in 2026 for PC, PlayStation 5 and Xbox Series X|S.